Dholydai/mx-switch-custom/README.md

 mechanical typywriter horizontal keystagger and create uniform angled key columns within straight rows of keys.

 Subsitute common keycaps sizes as needed.
-Manufacturers will catch up.
+Manufacturers will eventually catch up.

 Maple Elite-Pi symbol and footprint.
 It was confusing to use the Elite-C.
 Perhaps I may add a courtyard in the future.